Lets-DevOps/devops-glossary/README.md

  - [Sysdig](www.sysdig.org/) - An open source, system level exploration: capture system state & activity in linux instance save, filter & analyze.
  - [Semaphore](https://semaphoreci.com/) - A hosted continuous integration and deployment service for open source and private projects.
  - [Sublime-Text](https://www.sublimetext.com/) - Sublime Text is a cross-platform source code editor with a Python application programming interface (API).
 It natively supports many programming languages and markup languages, and its functionality can be extended by users with plugins, typically community-built.
+ - [SignalFx](https://signalfx.com/) - Monitoring and Operational Intelligence for the Cloud.

 # T
  - [Terraform](https://www.terraform.io/) - A tool used in building, changing, and versioning the infrastructure across platforms.